Y3drk/MiSS-EPANET-Leaks-in-waterworks-research-project/docs/checkpoint2.md

-# Checkpoint 2 - Optimization libraries and software
+# Checkpoint 2 - Analysis of EPANET simulator and optimization librarie

+## Optimization software

+In the context of the EPANET leakage problem, optimization tools can be sought in the following categories:

+a) Nonlinear programming (NLP): problem can be formulated as a nonlinear optimization problem, where the goal is to minimize water losses caused by leaks.
+This optimization can take into account various factors, such as the locations of potential leaks, flows in individual pipe sections, network pressures and repair costs.

+b) Integer programming (IP): decisions on where to locate sensors to detect leaks can be formulated as integer programming problems.
+For example, IP can be used to select the optimal number of sensors and their locations to minimize the cost of leak detection.

+c) Multi-objective optimization (multi-criteria programming): simultaneously considering various optimization objectives, such as minimizing water loss, minimizing repair costs, minimizing disruption to users, or minimizing the time required to detect and repair a leak.

+d) Heuristic algorithms: Due to the complexity algorithms such as genetic algorithms, ant algorithms or particle swarm algorithms could be used.
+These methods can be useful for searching the solution space and finding near-optimal solutions, especially for large and complex water supply networks.

+What tools could be used in our problem?
+Let us take a look

-### Optimization Libraries
+### Optimization applications/environments

 1. AD Model Builder - suite for non-linear statistical modeling.
 The "AD" refers to the automatic differentiation capabilities that come from the AUTODIF Library, a C++ language extension (same author), which implements reverse mode automatic differentiation.
 A related software package, ADMB-RE, provides additional support for modeling random effects.
 Useful for Bayesian modeling

 2. CUTEr - testing environment for optimization and linear algebra solvers.
 CUTEr provides a collection of test problems along with a set of tools to help developers design, compare, and improve new and existing test problem solvers:
 * linear programming,
-* convex and nonconvex quadratic programming,
+* convex and nonconvex quadratic programming
-* linear and nonlinear least squares, and
+* linear and nonlinear least squares
-* more general convex and nonconvex large-scale and sparse equality and inequality-constrained nonlinear programming.
+* more general convex and nonconvex large-scale and sparse equality and inequality-constrained nonlinear programming

+3. Octeract Engine - solver for general Mixed-Integer Nonlinear Programs (MINLP), uses Message Passing Interface as a means of accelerating solution times:
+* distributed computing through MPI
+* high degree of configurability with more than 100 options
+* supports discontinuous elementary and trigonometric functions
+* can guarantee global optimality
+* detection of special structure
+* automatic problem classification

+4. GNU Octave - free, open-source MATBLAD alternative, programming language for scientific/numerical computing, solves linear and nonlinear problems

+5. Scilab - another MATLAB alternative, numerically oriented programming language, could be used for:
+* signal processing
+* statistical analysis
+* image enhancement
+* fluid dynamics simulations
+* simulation of explicit and implicit dynamical systems

+### Optimization libraries

+1. SciPy - probably most popular optimization lib for Python, covers all problems categories

+2. OpenMDAO - platform for systems analysis and multidisciplinary optimization; gradient based optimization with analytic derivatives

+3. CVXPY - open source Python-embedded modeling language for convex optimization problems, less-strict syntax for solving problems

 _________

-### EPANET System
+## EPANET System

 **Basic Information:**
 * Written in: Mostly Pascal and C